vuestorefront/unified-multi-store/README.md

 2. Prepare multistore configuration.
 Create `multistore.config.js` file containing the following methods

 - `fetchConfiguration({ domain }): Record<string, StoreConfig>` - fetches store configuration.
-Method accepts domain as an argument and returns with the store-specific configuration based on the domains where the domain is an key and configuration is a value.
+The method accepts the domain as an argument and returns with the store-specific configuration based on the domains where the domain is a key and the configuration is a value.
 - `mergeConfigurations({ baseConfig, storeConfig }): StoreConfig` - overwrites base configuration with store-specific config.
 - `cacheManagerFactory(): { get: (key: string) => StoreConfig, set(key: string, value: StoreConfig)}` - creates cache manager with `get` and `set` methods.